 More and more people are choosing practical residential units like condos.
 Their cozy spaces offer intimate living experiences and, at the same time, the convenience of living near key areas.
 You may think that decorating your condo unit may be a little harder because of a more limited space.
-But actually, it’ll be easier with just a little bit of organization.
+But actually, it’ll be easier with just a little bit of organization and adjustment of your condo layout.
 Being organized means you need to store and manage your things in the most convenient way without sacrificing so much space.
 You can also make your condo as wonderful as it can be with these helpful storage ideas:

 1. Less is more

 Too many things to keep?
 Add purpose to the things you bought.

 - If you are fond of scrap booking, you can actually use the clips for your stationery papers and gift wrappers.
 Put your colorful ribbons, spools and garters in paper towel holders.
 Arrange your art and reading materials in an old dish-drying rack.

 - Empty tissue boxes can be used as storage for your small plastics while empty jam jars can be used as a container in your craft room.